zhoujiawei3/Carla_NRP_train_Gen/README.md

 ```bash
 python base_1world_DTN_9.py --color 255,255,255 --output_dir "C:/outputs/DTN/" --vehicle "vehicle.tesla.model3"
 ```

-Use the provided `script.sh` to run a batch for multiple colors.
-Edit the `VEHICLE` variable at the top of `script.sh` to change the vehicle model used for all runs.

 Generate YOLO labels from masks (after running the mask script):